Renewable energy represent cheap and highly advanced mainstream technology. New government stats show that renewable energy created a record high a

 Renewable energy represent cheap and highly advanced mainstream technology.

-New government stats show that renewable energy created a record high amount of electricity in the first quarter of this year, producing more than 26 % of the overall electricity generated in the UK.
+New government stats show that renewable energy created a record high amount of electricity in the first quarter of this year, producing more than 26 % of the overall electricity generated in the UK and according to finance website Lending Expert by turning your thermostat down by just 10% could save you 10% off your heating bill.

 All in all, about 24.8 terawatt-hours (TWh) of electricity was generated from solar, the wind, hydro and other types of clean energy, which is an increase of more than 5 % on the same period the previous year.